dheerajcoding/Email_dump_dashboard/RENDER_READY.md

-# 🎉 Your App is Now Render-Ready!
+# 🎉 Your App is Now Render-Ready (Separate Frontend & Backend)!

 ## ✅ Changes Made

-Your Email Lead Sync Dashboard has been configured for deployment on Render.
+Your Email Lead Sync Dashboard has been configured for deployment on Render with **separate frontend and backend services** for optimal performance.
 Here's what was updated:

 ### 1. **Package Configuration** ✨
    - **File**: `package.json` (root)